IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Range Area Chart

-The Ignite UI for Angular Range Area Chart allows you show the area as a range between two values over time.
+The Angular Range Area Chart allows you show the area as a range between two values over time.
 You can create this type of chart in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to [`IgxRangeAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxrangeareaseriescomponent.html), as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"